Douglas Davis, program director

 287 Internship (credit varies)*

 Provides students with the opportunity to observe criminal justice related occupational possibilities in actual employment settings.
-A maximum of 9 s.h. of internship credit will count toward the Criminal Justice major.
+A maximum of 6 s.h. of applied credit will count toward the Criminal Justice major.
 This course does not substitute for CJ 387. *Prerequisite: permission of a member of criminal justice faculty.

 300 Theory of Criminology and Criminal Justice Systems (3 s.h.)

-In this course, students study the role of theory in social scientific analysis of the criminal justice system and criminal behavior.
+This course is one of four fulfilling the criminal justice senior requirement.
 Students become more familiar with some of the major theoretical traditions in the discipline.
 They write a scholarly paper on at least one social scientific theorist or theoretical tradition.
 The course also introduces students to criminal justice as an academic profession.
-This course is offered every spring semester for RCW students, and at least one semester per school year for ADP students.
-RCW majors take this course during spring semester of their junior year. *Prerequisites: CJ 100, SOC 211, SOC 232, and SOC 233.
+This course is offered every spring semester for RCW students and at least one semester per school year for ADP students. *Prerequisites: CJ 100, SOC 211, SOC 232, and SOC 233.

 387 Senior Internship (3 s.h.)*